viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 ## Create a mock sub-part

-Now that you have your mock robotic arm working, let's add a mock sub-part to your robot.
+Now that you have your mock robotic arm working, add a mock sub-part to your robot.

 ### What is a part?